Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

 #### Install a remote desktop client

 First, you need to install a remote desktop client on the local computer.
 The remote desktop client is used to connect to the GUI desktop of the Fedora Docker container.
-For this example, we'll use [X2Go](https://github.com/Azure/azure-devtestlab/tree/master/samples/ClassroomLabs/Scripts/X2GoRemoteDesktop).
+For this sample, we'll use [X2Go](https://github.com/Azure/azure-devtestlab/tree/master/samples/ClassroomLabs/Scripts/X2GoRemoteDesktop).

 #### Create an SSH tunnel